-For me summer rhymes with Nice (France).
+For me, summer rhymes with Nice (France).
 During my childhood, we spent all our summers on the French Riviera.
-The beach, the countryside, the smells, the cicadas… I close my eyes and I’m there.
+The beach, the countryside, the smells, the cicadas… I close my eyes, and I’m there.
 And as always, my memories are highly associated with food.
-And if we talk about Nice, my favorites are the socca [from Chez Pipo], the Pan bagnat [we used to have picnics on the beach, always with Pan bagnat] and the anise cookies.
+And if we talk about Nice, my favourites are the socca [from Chez Pipo], the Pan bagnat [we used to have picnics on the beach, always with Pan bagnat] and the anise cookies.

 You have no idea of the nostalgia I felt while writing these lines.
 This pandemic takes away a lot from us…

 About the olive oil, lemon & anise cookies